ReflectionsProjections/mm19TestClient/visualizer/README.txt

     Uses json_parse.js to parse the log.

 TODO:
+    switch to using MVC design pattern
+    redesign log format
-    add effects for sonar, shots, and burst shots
+    add effects for sonar, shots, and burst shots add animations for movement

 BUGS:
     Happy to report, none at the moment.